Dressers, chest of drawers, bedroom dressers galore!

-“Dresser Drawers”Of course, we associate bedroom dressers with the drawers they’re composed of, but did you know that “dresser drawers” didn’t always have drawer storage?
-Find out more about ... this fun fact and learn the proper name for the massive dresser furniture piece outside Furnitureland South below!
+Of course, we associate bedroom dressers with the drawers they’re composed of, but did you know that “chests of drawers” didn’t ...always have drawer storage?
+Find out more below!

-Dressers typically were low and wide.
+Dressers were typically low and wide.
 They were the perfect height for the addition of a mirror on top.
 As the name implies, they were constructed to conveniently store clothes in the place where one would get dressed in the morning.